 Click here to learn more about FSU Florence

-Cultural immersion/social events planned for this program may include:
+Immersion/social events planned for this program may include:

 * Plans may change due to unexpected events and/or new opportunities.

 The FSU London Study Centre is housed in a series of historic 17th century townhouses located in the heart of the historic Bloomsbury district – just a block away from the British Museum!
-Students can visit a variety of historic and cultural sites within walking distance, such as Covent Garden, Trafalgar Square, Piccadilly Circus, and countless other landmarks & events in this capital city.
+Students can visit a variety of historic sites within walking distance, such as Covent Garden, Trafalgar Square, Piccadilly Circus, and countless other landmarks & events in this capital city.
 The study center features a library, computer lab, conservatory & student lounge, lecture theatre, classrooms, and administrative offices.
 Security is our top priority with swipe card access, 24/7 reception, and on-site Program Assistants available to assist students at any time.

 Click here to learn more about FSU London